mosull20/destination-film-ms2/README.md

 The images used were chosen carefully to engage the user and encourage the user to want to explore the site and content at their own pace.
 I used a filter on the images both ensure the content overlaying it would be easier to read and I also feel this contributes to a more consistent look across the site and the images have a slightly uniform feel with the colors in the photo more toned down than vivid.
 #### Typefont
-I chose the Josefin Sans font from Google Fonts with the aim of giving the content a spophisticated, elegant feel.
+I chose the Josefin Sans font from Google Fonts with the aim of giving the content a sophisticated, elegant feel.
 I chose a cursive font for the quotes displaying, specifically Caveat font, to make it stand out from the rest of the content.
 #### Note about Wireframes
 The final design has differed from the wireframes based on what I felt worked better to provide a better, more consistent experience for the user.
 Specifically on the destinations page, where in the wireframes the details would drop down underneath that country, I ultimately felt it worked better to have that detail in the one section underneath all the countries and implemented scrolling to that section when the user clicks.
 I also implemented a modal to display when the user has sent the contact form rather than the pop-up box in the wireframes.
 Again, I felt this improved the user experience.

 ## Features
 #### Existing Features
 * Home Page
   + Navigation bar with simple company name (linked back to home page), and links to each of the 3 pages.
-This will be consistent through all pages wiht consistent transparent styling.
+This will be consistent through all pages with consistent transparent styling.
   + Landing area to take full screen when site opened with headline and short explanation of the site overlayed over a background image.
 Link to 'learn more' which will scroll users down to next section of home page for a further explanation of what the site is about, along with a link to click to the destionations page.
   + Footer which will be consistent across all pages.
-Footer simply contains a link to the contact page, links fo social media (home pages only as this website is created for the purposes if the Code Institute project and so does not have a social media prescence), and copyright info.
+Footer simply contains a link to the contact page, links to social media (home pages only as this website is created for the purposes of the Code Institute project and so does not have a social media prescence), and copyright info.

 * Destinations Page
   + Nav Bar as above